 The above comments were made by Tite in relation to Brazil’s recent Copa America squad announcement, though we can assume the reasons were similar to those when he was snubbed in 2018 too.
 Despite excelling in recent years, Fabinho and Lucas have found international recognition hard to come by, being omitted from the 2019 Copa America squad.

 Fabinho has since become a Champions League winner with Liverpool, of course, and picked up five caps for Brazil in 2019.
 Lucas Moura’s own Champions League exploits with Spurs have elevated him to cult status, but he remains uncapped since 2018.

 Why were they snubbed?
 “It wasn’t his season.
 He did not show what his qualities are.
 He just did not have the form.”
 (Joachim Low)

 Having struggled with myopathy, a metabolic disease, a few years back, Gotze hasn’t quite been able to replicate the halcyon days of his early career brilliance.
-He tried to get back up to full speed last term at the Westfalenstadion but failed to convince Low when crunch time arrived.
+He tried to get back up to full speed during 2017/18 at the Westfalenstadion but failed to convince Low when crunch time arrived.

-This term, the 26-year-old has shown glimmers of his footballing ingenuity as Borussia Dortmund finished a close second in the Bundesliga, but it’s still a far cry from the insatiable form he demonstrated during his teenage years when he first burst onto the scene as one of Jurgen Klopp’s finest unearthings.
-However, Gotze has vowed to get back into the team…
+Since then, the 27-year-old has shown glimmers of his footballing ingenuity as Borussia Dortmund push Bayern in the Bundesliga, but it’s still a far cry from the insatiable form he demonstrated during his teenage years when he first burst onto the scene as one of Jurgen Klopp’s finest unearthings.
+In May 2018, upon his World Cup omission Gotze vowed to get back into the team…

 Of course I'm sad that I'm not attending the World Cup.
 I will do everything I can to get back to the squad of our national team.
 I wish the boys, the coaches and the team behind the team a good time in Russia and I will keep my fingers crossed for everyone to be world champions pic.twitter.com/Cx4eZg7IEZ